pulkitent/sapient-weather-prediction-assignment/README.md

 * I have used **dependency injection** as much as possible.
 * I have tried to make logical & small commits.
 * I have integrated Swagger for documentation.
-* I have used Strategy pattern to evaluate multiple weather conditions.
+* I have used Factory & Strategy pattern to evaluate multiple weather conditions.
 * I have added ci-cd.yml to setup CI CD pipeline in Github flow.
 * I have also tried to Dockerize the application.
 * I have created immutable states with value objects wherever possible.